7AkhilV/CLI-chatbot/README.md

 3. Create a new file named `.env` in the root of the project and add the following line, replacing `<YOUR_API_KEY>` with your actual API key:
    OPENAI_API_KEY=<YOUR_API_KEY>

+ ### Key Features:

+-Natural Language Processing: The chatbot can understand the context and respond in a conversational manner.
+-User Interaction: Users can chat with the bot, ask questions, and receive real-time responses.
+-Exit Functionality: Type "exit" to end the chat gracefully.

+### How It Works:

+Utilizes Node.js, and OpenAI API.
+Supports multi-turn conversations and history tracking.

 ### Usage